-- A. Retirement Board Reporting: - 1.
-The Investment Operations Department and master custodian (currently State Street Bank) provides a summary of performance. - 2.
-The Public Equities investment team shall take such steps as are necessary to monitor investment performance. - B. External Investment Manager Reporting: - 1.
-External investment managers shall provide monthly reports about the System's holdings/participation units, market values, income and performance. - 2.
+- 1. The Investment Operations Department and master custodian (currently State Street Bank) provides a summary of performance. - 2.
+The Public Equities investment team shall take such steps as are necessary to monitor investment performance.

+- 1. External investment managers shall provide monthly reports about the System's holdings/participation units, market values, income and performance. - 2.
 External investment managers will report to the Investment Advisory Committee and/or the Retirement Board upon request.

 Responsible Party Action PROGRAM FUNDING: Investment Operations Department 1.
 Prepare a twelve (12) month cash flow forecast for the Internal Investment Committee on a monthly basis.
 This forecast brings together cash available to invest with planned program investments and targeted asset allocations while contemplating the benefit payment and operational cash needs of the System.
 By focusing on significant sources or uses of cash, the Internal Investment Committee assures coordination of investment strategies, funding of annuitant benefits and adherence to asset allocation ranges and targets.
 Managing Director of Public Equities or designee Review the cash flow forecast and coordinate with asset allocation analysis to determine whether the rebalancing program will incorporate further funding, status quo, or a sell program.
 This analysis is coordinated with the Executive Director and Chief Investment Officer.
 Instruct the Investment Operations Department via warrant to disburse funds to external investment managers as authorized.
-Warrants are automatically nexted to the Constrained and retained Authorized Signatory posted to the General Ledger and retained electronically.4.
+Warrants are automatically posted to the General Ledger and retained electronically.
+Authorized Signatory 4.
 Authorize warrants to disburse funds.
 INVESTMENT PROCESS: (External Management) External Investment Managers 5.
 As fiduciaries for the System and in compliance with System policies and governing agreements, manage the global equity portfolios on a day-to-day basis according to the terms of the investment management agreement.
 This includes, but is not limited to, selecting securities, executing trades with brokers, and trading currencies.
+Global equity external managers will be responsible to vote proxy ballots on behalf of the System in accordance with the terms of their investment management agreements with the System.
 Managing Director of Public Equities or designee 6.
 Act as a liaison between global equity managers and the System.
 MONITORING: Managing Director of Public Equities or designee 7.
 Oversee qualitative aspects of the program such as strategy and process.
-(See Selection, Monitoring and Termination of External Investment Managers for Publicly Traded Securities) 8.
-Maintain reports and correspondence files 8.
-Maintain reports and correspondence files.
+(See Selection, Monitoring and Termination of External Investment Managers for Publicly Traded Securities)

-Responsible Party Action Investment Operations Department (External Management) 9.
+Responsible Party Action Maintain reports and correspondence files.
+Investment Operations Department (External Management) 9.
 Receive commingled fund audited financial statements annually and ensure audited statements reconcile to external manager financial reports used to record the System's portion of investment holdings.
-10. Determine that portfolio holdings comply with statutory limitations.
+Determine that portfolio holdings comply with statutory limitations.
 11. Maintain reports, reconciliations and related correspondence.
 12. Perform all investment related accounting and reporting, applying appropriate accounting controls.
 In conjunction with custodian bank, ensure all required documentation is completed and filed to reduce or eliminate the amount of foreign taxes withheld and to enable the System to reclaim the maximum allowable when taxes are withheld.
 Custodian 13.
 Perform all investment accounting and reporting, applying appropriate accounting controls required to maintain the official Accounting Book of Record (ABOR) for each investment portfolio.
 14. Calculate investment rates of return, monthly.
 Investment Operations Department 15.
 Reviews investment rates of return summary for reasonableness and determines and resolves any differences.
 Publishes investment rates of return monthly for NYSTRS management and quarterly for NYSTRS Board.
-Legal Department 16.
-With the assistance of outside counsel as needed, review and negotiate contracts with external managers and advisors.
+Legal Department With the assistance of outside counsel as needed, review and negotiate contracts with external managers and advisors.
 Review derivatives trading agreements as needed.
 17. Render advice on various legal questions and engage outside legal counsel, as needed.